liuxian-del/learngit/readme.txt

 Git is a distributed version control sysyte.
 Git is free software distributed under the GPL.
-Git has amutable index called stage.
+Git has amutable index called stage gfff.
+Git tracks changes.